Offroadcode/Ernest/README.md

 ### Editing the Ernest Code

 Unlike most other Umbraco property editors, Ernest is written in [React](https://facebook.github.io/react/), which sits on top of a thin [Angular](https://angular.io/) wrapper layer that handles the communication with the backoffice.
-To learn more about creating your own Umbraco packages that use React in Angular, [read this blog post](http://urlgoeshere) at Offroadcode.
 The text editor utilizes the [Draft.js](https://draftjs.org/) framework, and the writing suggestions are powered by [write good](https://github.com/btford/write-good).

 The files to edit are located in `/build/assets`.